gladed/linkist/README.md

 A [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=gladed.linkist) to create persistent links between markdown documents in your workspace.

+It's a great way to implement a private "Zettelkasten" note taking system as described in [How to Take Smart Notes by Sönke Ahrens](https://amzn.to/2vi6Sm9).

 ## Install

 1. Open [VSCode](https://code.visualstudio.com/) or [VSCodium](https://github.com/VSCodium/vscodium).